 If you’ve entered the period of time where you are waiting for your baby to arrive, see our page about how to prepare for your baby’s arrival.

-If you’ve decided on an open adoption and you are able to do so, ask your birthmother if she would be comfortable with you coming to one or more of her doctor’s appointments.
+If you’ve decided on an open adoption and you are able to do so, ask the expectant mother if she would be comfortable with you coming to one or more of her doctor appointments.
 It’s likely she will welcome your support, and you might even get to see a live ultrasound.